Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Scalability

-Edgegap’s performance benchmark proves its orchestration can consistently scale at 40 deployments per second, sustained for 60 minutes, for a total of 14 million concurrent users (“CCU”) of players worldwide.
+Edgegap's performance benchmark proves its orchestration can consistently scale at 40 deployments per second, sustained for 60 minutes, for a total of 14 million concurrent users ("CCU") of players worldwide.
 Thanks to its patented decision-making and rapid-scaling technology.
-Stacking two of such instances on Edgegap’s platforms allow game developers to manage as much traffic as Fortnite had during their peak launch (100 req. per seconds).
+Stacking two of such instances on Edgegap's platforms allows game developers to manage as much traffic as Fortnite had during their peak launch (100 req. per second).

-This allows game developers using Edgegap’s orchestration to scale and ensure to succeed the biggest scaling challenge of orchestrators; namely meeting player’s demand over a short period of time such as a midnight launch, a game’s addition to a subscription service, or a “streaming sensation” overnight popularity.
+This allows game developers using Edgegap's orchestration to scale and succeed at the biggest scaling challenge of orchestrators: namely meeting player demand over a short period of time such as a midnight launch, a game's addition to a subscription service, or an overnight surge in popularity.

-AWS Gamelift promotes its capacity to “100 million concurrent users (CCU) for a single game” which it highlights how it was achieved in this February 2025 test.
-No one doubts AWS capacity to theoretically scale a single instance across “83,333 VMs” across its infrastructure.
-However, it means that developers would have to preset such a fleet capacity, and pay for every region individually, in advance, of such a scenario.
+AWS GameLift promotes its capacity to "100 million concurrent users (CCU) for a single game" achieved in a February 2025 test.
+However, reaching that scale requires developers to pre-provision a fleet across regions at that capacity, and to pay for every region individually, in advance of such a scenario.

-As AWS itself states, realistically that “the most popular games in the world today top out around 14 million CCU” per “Unofficial tracking data indicates.”
-This means that Edgegap’s 14M CCU performance benchmark is exactly the realistic scenario, and that AWS Gamelift’s 100M CCU target is a “goal metric” by their own admission.
-Edgegap provides this performance on a regionless network – scaling the game server worldwide automatically; meaning without having to manually managing fleets’ capacity, nor pre-purchase locations when such a spike of traffic occurs.
+As AWS itself states, realistically "the most popular games in the world today top out around 14 million CCU".
+This means that Edgegap's 14M CCU performance benchmark reflects the realistic production scenario.
+Edgegap delivers this on a regionless network, scaling game servers worldwide automatically, without requiring manual fleet capacity management or pre-purchased locations when a traffic spike occurs.

 Resilience